-Both residential assistants — or RA’s — interviewed have requested anonymity in name and in the residence halls they work and live in.
-The names “Jane” and “John” have been used in their place.
+Both residential assistants (RA’s) interviewed have requested anonymity in name and in the residence halls they work and live in, citing concern of job loss.
+The Pleiad granted their anonymity, using the names “Jane” and “John.”

 Jane became an RA because she wanted to support her peers.
 She believed her calmness during tense situations would let her attend to her residents’ concerns and give them a great college experience.

-Jane said she went into her job confident in her ability to succeed and to live her life the way she had before.
-She wasn’t expecting the mental toll it was going to require.
+Jane said she went into her job confident in her ability to succeed.
+She said she wasn’t expecting the mental toll it was going to require.

-Albion College students are not allowed to work more than 20 hours of campus work a week, the amount that RA’s are required to work on Albion’s campus.
-But with unexpected late-night crises and continuous talks with her residents, Jane feels as if there are many more hours worked than those on the timesheet.
+Albion College students are not allowed to work more than 20 hours of campus work a week but with unexpected late-night crises and continuous talks with her residents, Jane feels as if there are many more hours worked than those on the time sheet.

-Jane said she feels great listening to and helping students but she doesn’t feel great falling behind in school.
-Before the job, asking for paper extensions never happened; now, she’s had to ask multiple times.
-She feels forced to place her job as an RA on the same level of importance and commitment as they are to school.
+Jane said she feels great listening to and helping students, but she doesn’t feel great falling behind in school.
+Before the job, asking for paper extensions never happened.
+Now, she’s had to ask for extensions multiple times.
+She feels forced to place her job as an RA on the same level of importance and commitment as her education.